There’s a saying in the tech industry that says ‘The flaw in most computer systems is the big, fleshy lump of meat sat in front of them.’

 Installing smart lights that are only on when they’re needed slashed lighting energy use by 87% for King’s College London’s halls of residence.
 These few buildings alone save 34.6 tonnes of carbon dioxide annually as part of an institution-wide carbon cutting drive.
 It acts as a clear example of just how much of a change smart home technology can make to emissions and the environment.

-Energy-efficient Smart home systems can manage the consumption of many household devices.
+Energy-efficient, eco-friendly smart home systems can manage the consumption of many household devices.
 Smart devices chosen over their older equivalents often use a fraction of their energy, managing power and turning off when not in use.
 Smart plug sockets and similar solutions can smarten up the devices you can't or won't replace, turning them off automatically when not in use too.
 This could save close to 10% of household energy, which is otherwise used by devices on standby.

 These savings – 87% of light energy, 10% of household consumption on standby, 12% on heating – are all impressive on their own.
 However, they’re only the first chapter in a much bigger story.